connylabs/meowlflow/README.md

 )

 description = (
-    "A model that predicts document boundaries, where the length of the prediction array is equal to " "the number of pages in the input, a '0' at a given index means the page belongs to the current document, and a " "'1' marks the start of a new document on the given index."
+    "A model that predicts document boundaries, where the length of the prediction " "array is equal to the number of pages in the input, a '0' at a given index means " "the page belongs to the current document, and a '1' marks the start of a new " "document on the given index."
 )
 title = "Document Splitter"
 version = "0.1.0"